-After signing up to a loyalty card scheme, you will usually be given a card (or digital card), which you can use to collect points every time you shop.
-You can exchange the points you have collected, either for vouchers to spend in the supermarket, or simply to provide money off at the till.
+After signing up for a loyalty card scheme, you will usually be given a card (or digital card), which you can use to collect points or get discounts every time you shop.
+You can sometimes exchange the points you have collected, either for vouchers to spend in the supermarket or simply to provide money off at the till.
 Additionally, your loyalty card may reward you with personalised discounts on items that you regularly buy and you may benefit from exclusive pricing for rewards members.

 Despite the name "loyalty card", you don’t have to be loyal to supermarkets to make money from them.
 There are plenty of other perks to each scheme which get you coupons and money off your shopping - even if you don’t shop there each week, although you are likely to see better vouchers if you are a regular shopper.
-As with everything, some loyalty schemes are better than others.
-If you don’t fancy using your points to pay for your weekly shop, some loyalty cards allow you to trade the points for double or triple the value with various partner retailers.
+As with everything, some loyalty schemes are better than others but if you don’t fancy using your points to pay for your weekly shop, some loyalty cards allow you to trade the points for double or triple the value with various partner retailers.
 With others, you can earn money-off coupons very quickly for a much smaller spend.

 What are the top supermarket loyalty cards?